Evolution 2.0: Breaking the Deadlock Between Darwin and Design

 “Evolution 2.0 is a sign of a shifting emphasis in biology from regarding life primarily as a chemical system to looking at the flow of information through living creatures.”

--Andrew Briggs, Professor of Nanomaterials, Oxford University; Author, The Penultimate Curiosity
+-Andrew Briggs, Professor of Nanomaterials, Oxford University and Author of The Penultimate Curiosity

 This book straddles the border between conventional evolutionary theory and creationism.
 Perry has deliberately parachuted into hostile territory.

 Standing on the knife-edge of this intersection, this book will inflame both dogmatic Darwinists and Creationists.
 It’s irritating to both because it’s friendly to the idea of evolution itself, and because it judges Darwinism too close-minded and reductive.

 Has blind dogma migrated from the religious camp to the science camp in only four centuries?
 The zealots in this debate are both sectarian.
 Did not religious dogma condemn Galileo, one of the most famous scientists of all time?

 My friend Jacques Benveniste suffered similar persecution at the hands of scientific fundamentalists in the 1990s when he showed water has memory, supporting homeopathy.

 To bridge this gap demands rare qualities: A maverick approach, a thirst for challenge, personal freedom to explore, and the will to slaughter sacred cows.

 Perry dares to bring new disciplines to the debate, namely computer science and electrical engineering.
 These fields bring light and innovative problem-solving to biology.
 When I wrote my 2010 paper on the Golden Ratio in DNA, Perry suggested that I had unearthed a genetic “checksum” – cells use the same technology to detect copying errors as modern computers.
 He was absolutely right!